 As with all trailblazing technology, Ozone has changed the way producers and audio engineers work.
-The features and advancements transformed ideas about in-the-box mastering and have leveraged the power of modern recording tools to help producers achieve absolutely stunning results.
+Its advancements over the years have transformed in-the-box mastering and empowered creators across skill levels and backgrounds to achieve stunning results.

-When iZotope released the very first version of Ozone back in 2001, the following statement was published on izotope.com about the product:
+When iZotope released the very first version of Ozone back in 2001, the following statement was published on their website:

 “Ozone is the result of our research and development in the area of analog modeling and mastering effects.
 Ozone technology is available in two formats for two distinct purposes.”

 The two formats available at that time were for DirectX or Winamp.
-DirectX was a 64-bit analog modeled mastering effects suite with a single, easy-to-use interface.
-Winamp was a consumer-focused product that was used to enhance the sound of early MP3s in certain digital media players.
+DirectX was a 64-bit analog modeled mastering effects suite, and Winamp was a consumer-focused product that was used to enhance the sound of early MP3s in certain digital media players.

-By 2003, iZotope focused the vision for Ozone and developed it into a more powerful pro audio toolset.
-It was now functional in more applications such as Steinberg Cubase and Nuendo, Sonic Foundry, and more.
+By 2003, iZotope defined their vision for Ozone and developed it into a more powerful pro audio toolset.
+It was now able to be used in more applications such as Cubase, Nuendo, and Sonic Foundry.

-The new features included presets that were integrated into the interface, multi-band dynamics which allowed for more advanced processing, and metering options for additional visual feedback.
+New features included presets that were integrated directly into the interface, multi-band dynamics for more advanced processing, and metering options for additional visual feedback.

-So what does this all mean?
-While Ozone was still very early in its development, it was already making it easier to get good sounding tracks.
-It wasn’t perfect, but the core concept for an all-in-one interface with powerful audio tools and a super high quality preset manager was underway.
+While Ozone was still imperfect and early in its development, the core concept for an all-in-one interface with powerful features was already there.
 Now, it just needed to grow up a bit.

-By the time Ozone 3.0 came out, computer-based workstations were becoming more and more powerful – and prevalent.
-The democratization of making records was well underway, and people were turning to places like YouTube to learn about software (and just about everything else you can imagine).
+By the time Ozone 3 came out, computer-based workstations were becoming more powerful and prevalent.
+The democratization of making records was well underway, and people were turning to places like YouTube to learn about software.

-Ozone 3 built on the existing preset system and provided even more robust, professionally designed presets that helped people get started with just a few clicks. iZotope’s focus on making it as easy as possible to get stellar sounding recordings was evident by their choice to focus on the usability of their software alongside its power.
+Ozone 3 provided even more robust presets that helped people get started in just a few clicks. iZotope’s focus on making it as easy as possible to get professional-sounding tracks was evident in their choice to develop the usability of their software alongside its power.
 Additional modules such as paragraphic EQs, multi-band stereo imaging, dithering, and the mastering limiter (known as the IRC Maximizer) entered the picture.

-Ozone 4 and Ozone 5 continued the tradition of adding helpful features for beginners and professionals alike.
-Advanced techniques like Mid-Side processing were now available, and new Harmonic Exciter modules expanded the sonic palate of Ozone.
+Ozone 4 and Ozone 5 continued the tradition of adding features that were useful for beginners and professionals alike.
+Advanced techniques like mid-side processing became available, and a new harmonic exciter expanded the sonic capabilities of Ozone.

-One feature in particular had a profound impact on workflows across most commercial music.
-The new Automatic Bypass Gain control allowed users to essentially level match the pre- and post-processed signal.
-It was now easier than ever to hear exactly what all of that compression, limiting, EQ, and harmonic exciting were doing to your signal.
+One feature in particular had a profound impact on workflows across commercial music.
+The new automatic gain bypass control allowed users to level match the pre- and post-processed signals, making it easier than ever to hear exactly what all of that compression, limiting, EQ, and harmonic exciting were doing to your audio.

 The Loudness Wars